jheavejimenez/RTU-Connect/frontend/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the frontend project directory, you can run:

+### `npm ci`
+it installs all dependencies for the project.
+To be able to npm ci you need to have node and npm installed. npm ci in the frontend project directory.

 ### `npm start`